 24. Helvegen – Wardruna

 This is the second of four songs by Wardruna that are on this list (previous one is at #43).
-I’m not sure how that happened.
+I’m not sure how this has happened.
 I’m guessing it is because when I listen to one song by them I have the tendency to just let most, if not all of the songs on the selected album play.
 ‘Helvegen’ reminds me of a funeral procession, though not exactly a mournful one.
 The Norwegian-to-English lyrics have a lot of weight to them, like this section: “Who shall sing me, Into deathsleep sling me.
 Whence I on the path to Hel go.
 And this track I tread.
 Is cold, so cold, so cold.”
 The Gregorian chant-style vocals really makes the song reverberate, along with Wardruna’s usual, yet original folk-style music.

 23. Oh Miah – Blackmill

 Blackmill is another music find that I discovered via Pandora.
 Electronic music has a lot of genres and subgenres.
 Yet when it comes to chill electronic music, you can’t do any better than Blackmill.
-So it wasn’t a surprise to see that Robert Card (AKA Blackmill) has two songs on this list (the other is ranked #42).
+So it wasn’t a surprise to see that Blackmill has two songs on this list (the other is ranked #42).
 ‘Oh Miah’ is a soothing and sensual mix of atmospheric sound, with vibrating vocals and a dreamy electronic backing (keyboards, synthesizer, electric guitar).
 If you’re going to take a dive into Blackmill’s music catalog, you can’t go wrong by starting with this sublime track.

 22. Wolves – Kanye West